jake-bladt/fullstack-js-book/manuscript/chapter01.md

 As a result, for the last twenty years, everyone who writes or talks about Javascript feels the need at some point to say, "Javascript is not Java."
 In fact, it's not even close.

+Considering its origins, Javascript should have been an unremarked-upon failure.
+But by 1995, developers were pushing the limits of server-side dynamic web programming and had an immediate appetite for any sort of behavior that didn't require the browser to call back to the web server and get a fresh page.
+Javascript wasn't pretty, but it was the language that launched a million drop-down menus (not to mention image swaps, hover effects, and overwrought "ferret pages.")

+Instead of being a failure, Javascript is now a ubiquitous part of the online experience.
+It runs in every modern browser, on phones and set-top cable boxes, and even on the server.
+As Scott Hanselman famously noted, [Javascript has become the Assembly Language of the Web](http://www.hanselman.com/blog/JavaScriptIsAssemblyLanguageForTheWebSematicMarkupIsDeadCleanVsMachinecodedHTML.aspx).

+That being said, Javascript is weird.
+If you approach it, thinking it's "like Java," you will spend hundreds of hours unlearning that preconception.
+The same is true if you think it's like any classically object-oriented language.
+For example, Javascript has a ```new()``` operator, but no concept of classes.
+It has objects, but they don't behave like Java objects or C++ objects.
+It has functions, but... well, it has functions in the way that the ocean has water.